1024jp/WFColorCode/README.md

 pod "WFColorCode"
 ```

-If you're not using CocoaPods, place NSColor+WFColorCode.h and NSColor+WFColorCode.m somewhare in your project.
+If you're not using CocoaPods, place NSColor+WFColorCode.h and NSColor+WFColorCode.m somewhere in your project.